Tinkerforge/doc/en/source/Hardware/Bricks/RED_Brick.rst

 .. image:: /Images/Screenshots/brickv_red_tab_settings_mobile_internet.jpg
    :scale: 60 %
-   :alt: Screenshot of settings tab showing openHAB configurations.
+   :alt: Screenshot of settings tab showing Mobile Internet configurations.
    :align: center

-If you are currently on Access Point mode and the RED Brick connected to the internet using GSM modem then all the devices connected to the RED Brick will be able to use the internet through the RED Brick.
+If you are currently on Access Point mode and the RED Brick connected to the Internet using GSM modem then all the devices connected to the RED Brick will be able to use the Internet through the RED Brick.
 In this case the RED Brick will be working as a Wi-Fi router.

 .. image:: /Images/Screenshots/brickv_red_tab_settings_mobile_internet_presets.jpg
    :scale: 60 %
-   :alt: Screenshot of settings tab showing openHAB configurations.
+   :alt: Screenshot of settings tab showing Mobile Internet configurations.
    :align: center

 Well known operator configuration parameters can be loaded as presets using the "Provider Presets"